-NSD will use administration funds for necessary general administration costs related to CDBG-DR grant, including but not limited to staff time administering programs, compliance, and monitoring of the City's subrecipients, vendors, and other recipients of funding; and other costs specified as eligible administrative expenses in 2 CFR 570.206.
+NSD will use administration funds for necessary general administration costs related to CDBG-DR grant, including but not limited to staff time and effort administering programs, compliance, and monitoring of the City's subrecipients, vendors, other recipients and beneficiaries of funding; and other costs specified as eligible administrative expenses in 2 CFR 570.206.
 Up to 5% of the overall grant and any program income may be used for administration of the grant.